-The weather wasn’t amazing (after all it’s mid-December), but the cold and drizzle didn’t seem to discourage some from enjoying the pool, jacuzzis or a game of bowls on deck.
+The wintery weather didn’t discourage some from enjoying the pool, jacuzzis or a game of bowls on deck.

-If you simply want to enjoy the tea at your leisure, you also have the option to help yourself in the lido buffet around the same time.
+If you simply want to enjoy the tea at your leisure, you also had the option to help yourself in the Lido Buffet around the same time.

-The Britannia restaurant venue is art-deco inspired and exudes charm and glamour.
-The atmosphere, table settings and personal service made for a very enjoyable and elegant evening dinner.
+The art-deco style is particularly obvious in the glamorous Britannia restaurant.
+The atmosphere, table setting and personal service made for a very enjoyable evening dinner experience.